 Firstly, if it's very windy outside, stay home!
-This is a light-to-moderate wind kite and won't like being launched in a gale.
+This is a light-to-moderate-wind kite and won't like being launched in a gale.

 Assuming there is some breeze outside, just dangle the kite at arm's length until the wind catches it.
 As long as you feel the kite pulling, let out line slowly by taking loop after loop off the winder.

 approach is to get a helper to hold the kite up and let it go, on the

 The picture shows this latest version of the 1-Skewer Barn Door kite flying in a fairly light breeze.
 The video below was taken on the same day, after letting out a little more line.

-Have fun flying, and I hope you've enjoyed learning how to make a Barn Door kite!
+Have fun flying, and I hope you've enjoyed learning how to make a barn-door kite!

 As mentioned earlier, there's more kite making on this site than you can poke a stick at :-)